quintopia/beerbrawl/README.md

 ## GOAL

 If either player has a living adventurer on their opponent's back row at the end of their opponent's turn, they win.
-A player can also win by eliminating their opponent's entire party.
+A player can also win by removing all of their opponent's blinks from the board.

 When the game is over, cluster all the blinks and long press any of them to reset the game.

 ## EXTRA CHALLENGE:

 Players can mark certain squares on the board as impassable or difficult terrain (requiring two moves to cross) before the game starts.
-For example, each player could get a "puddle token" to place on any square that cannot be occupied.
-Or, for example, lines between squares could be marked as "cliffs" which can be crossed in only one direction, or "barricades," which can be crossed by only one player's party.
+For example, each player could get a "lake token" to place on any square that cannot be occupied.

 ## STRATEGY IDEAS: